jarreedd/Portfolio/README.md

 A digital portfolio that contains information about myself.
 This website has a list of my qualifications, experiences, skills and contact details.

-HTML and CSS are the coding languages used to write and create this page
+HTML and CSS are the coding languages used to write and create this page.